 If you want to know what the popular Petra souvenirs are, sand in a bottle is one of them.
 You can see artists creating colorful works of art with picturesque camels, or your name on them!
 These are one of the popular things to buy in Jordan to bring back home!
 It is amazing to watch the artists create these bottles.

-A Shisha pipe makes a decorative story piece for your home!
+A Shisha pipe makes a decorative story piece for your home and would be what to buy in Jordan if you want a cool conversation piece!
 Whether it is stories of camping in Wadi Rum, or enjoying a coffee shop in Amman, they are popular souvenirs from Jordan.
 I have also mentioned these in recent Turkey and Egypt posts!
 They are a popular Middle Eastern past time!

 The black eyeliner you see the Bedul of Petra wearing comes from Kohl, or traditional eyeliner worn by Bedouins.
 You can buy some Kohl to try for yourself while in Jordan.
 It could make a great addition to your make up bag or if you ever want to dress up like Jack Sparrow.